 Hannah is currently undertaking a PhD at the Queensland Conservatorium, Griffith University, exploring a queer-feminist thinking of free improvisation founded in sympoiesis and contamination, featuring the work and voices of women and non-binary folk practicing in the field.
 She previously completed an Advanced Master in Contemporary Music Performance at the School of Arts in Ghent, Belgium (2014-2016), under the mentorship of ensemble ICTUS and flutists Mike Schmid (ICTUS) and Helen Bledsoe (musikFabrik), where she undertook a detailed study of Richard Barrett’s codex scores for improvising ensembles.

-Recipient of the 2010 James Carson Flute Prize, Hannah is a casual performing member of the Queensland Symphony Orchestra, and freelances as a writer, performer, and teacher.
+Recipient of the 2010 James Carson Flute Prize, Hannah freelances as a writer, performer, and teacher.

 Image by Jai Farrell and Inkahoots for Kupka’s Piano.